tigerwill90/fox/README.md

 observability middleware like open telemetry (disable by default).

 **Only explicit matches:** Inspired from [httprouter](https://github.com/julienschmidt/httprouter), a request can only match exactly one or no route.
-As a result there are no unintended matches, and it's also encourage good RESTful api design.
+As a result there are no unintended matches, and it's also encourages good RESTful api design.

 **Redirect trailing slashes:** Inspired from [httprouter](https://github.com/julienschmidt/httprouter), the router automatically redirects the client, at no extra cost, if another route match with or without a trailing slash (disable by default).